Our website is dedicated to promoting

 Art & Photography

-To view the Journal - Select "Special Editions-Anthologies " from the menu above.
+To view the entire Journal - Select "Special Editions/Anthologies " from the menu above.

-On the same page, to purchase the Journal through Paypal - click on "Buy This" button
+To purchase the Printed Bound Journal through Paypal, click on the "Buy This" button

 Poems by River Poets Journal Contributors

 All future rights to material published on this web site are retained

 To listen to musical composition

 This page was last updated: July 9, 2018

 precision in his planting

 joyous in his harvest